GeneDx: History

-GeneDx is a genetic testing company that was founded in 2000 by two scientists from the National Institutes of Health (NIH), Sherri Bale and John Compton.
-They started the company to provide clinical diagnostic services for patients and families with rare and ultra-rare disorders, for which no such commercial testing was available at the time.
+GeneDx was founded in 2000 by scientists Sherri Bale and John Compton from the National Institutes of Health (NIH).
+The company was established to provide clinical diagnostic services for patients and families with rare and ultra-rare disorders, for which limited commercial testing options existed at the time.
 The company started in the Technology Development Center, a biotech incubator supported by the state of Maryland and Montgomery County, MD.

-In 2006, BioReference Laboratories acquired GeneDx.
-Since then, GeneDx has operated as a subsidiary of this parent company under the leadership of Bale (retired in 2016) and Compton (retired in 2013).
+In 2006, GeneDx was acquired by BioReference Laboratories and continued to operate as a subsidiary.
 In October 2016, Benjamin D. Solomon was appointed as managing director.